-The University of Vermont, including its individual Schools and Colleges, seeks to maintain a safe learning, living, and working environment.
-To that end, the University of Vermont strictly prohibits discrimination against, and harassment of, its students, employees, and affiliates on the basis of an individual's membership in a legally protected category as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies.
+The University of Vermont, including its Schools and Colleges, seeks to maintain a safe learning, living, and working environment.
+To that end, the University of Vermont strictly prohibits discrimination against, and harassment of, its students, employees, program participants, visitors, and other affiliates on the basis of an individual's membership in a legally protected category as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies, as well as retaliation.
 Any act that falls within the definition of Sexual Misconduct constitutes discrimination or harassment and is a violation of the University's Discrimination, Harassment, and Sexual Misconduct Policy.
-Furthermore, the University strictly prohibits retaliation.
+Furthermore, UVM makes extensive support resources and measures available to all members of the campus community to ensure access to the educational and work environment, as well as other programs and activities within UVM's control, irrespective of whether any resolution process is pursued.